moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q3-AppArmor.md

 ### Question - AppArmor

-A pod has been created in the spectacle namespace.
+A pod has been created in the "spectacle" namespace.
 However, there are a couple of issues with it:
 - The pods has been created with privileged permissions
 - it allows read access